 Daniel Evans, MD is a pediatric pulmonologist and division chief of pulmonology at Dayton Children's Hospital.
-Dr. Evans treats children with all varieties of respiratory disease as well as serving as the medical director of the Department of Respiratory Therapy and the Pulmonary Diagnostics Laboratory.
+Dr. Evans treats children with all varieties of respiratory diseases as well as serving as the medical director of the Department of Respiratory Therapy and the Pulmonary Diagnostics Laboratory.
 Dr. Evans was born and raised in the greater Dayton area.
 He completed his medical school education at Wright State University School of Medicine in Dayton, Ohio.
 Following college, he spent his internship and residency at Dayton Children's Hospital.
-He completed his fellowship at Cincinnat Children's Hospital Medical Center in Cincinnati, Ohio.
+He completed his fellowship at Cincinnati Children's Hospital Medical Center in Cincinnati, Ohio.
 Dr. Evans is board certified in both pediatric pulmonology and general pediatrics.
 When asked why he chose to specialize in pediatric pulmonology he said that he loves the challenge that treating children with respiratory disorders poses and the satisfaction attained in seeing them improve.
 One of his favorite things about working with children is that they are so honest and you never know what they are going to say.
 Outside of the hospital, Dr. Evans enjoys spending time with his family, reading, watching sports and hiking!

 education and training

-medical school: Wright State University School of Medicine
+- medical school: Wright State University School of Medicine

-internship: Dayton Children's Hospital
+- internship: Dayton Children's Hospital

-residency: Dayton Children's Hospital
+- residency: Dayton Children's Hospital

-fellowship: Children's Hospital Medical Center of Cincinnati
+- fellowship: Children's Hospital Medical Center of Cincinnati

-board certification: Pediatrics and Pediatric Pulmonology
+- board certification: Pediatrics and Pediatric Pulmonology

 publications and presentation